OpenBMB/ChatDev/README.md

 ## 🎉 News

-* **November 2nd, 2023: ChatDev is now supported with incremental development.** Use `--config "incremental" --path "Your folder path" ` to start it.
-This mode will start with code review base on the existing codes.
+* **November 2nd, 2023: ChatDev is now supported with incremental development.** Try `--config "incremental" --path "Your folder path"` to start it.
+This mode will start with code review phase base on the existing codes.

 * October 26th, 2023: ChatDev is now supported with Docker for safe execution (thanks to contribution from [ManindraDeMel](https://github.com/ManindraDeMel)).
 Please see [Docker Start Guide](wiki.md#docker-start).
   <p align="center">